voidmanee/voidmanee.github.io/about.md

 I wrote my first program in the early 1990s on a Tandy 486 with 4MB of RAM, running DOS 6.2 and Windows 3.1.
 Borland Turbo C++ was my first compiler, and I've been hooked on solving problems with code ever since.

-**Over 20+ years of professional experience**, I've had the privilege of working through multiple technology eras - from the early days of the commercial internet to today's blockchain revolution.
-This journey has given me a unique perspective: I understand the fundamentals because I learned them when there were no abstractions to hide behind, but I'm equally comfortable building with modern tools and frameworks.
+**Entirely self-taught**, I've built my career through hands-on experience, relentless curiosity, and a drive to understand how systems actually work.
+Over 20+ years of professional experience spanning contracts at companies like Intel and Keysight Technologies to building custom production systems, I've learned that the best education comes from solving real problems - not from following a syllabus.

+This autodidact approach has given me a unique perspective: I understand the fundamentals because I had to figure them out myself, often by trial and error.
+When you learn by doing rather than being told, you develop an intuition for how things break and how to fix them.
+That skill set - curiosity-driven, problem-solving focused, comfortable with ambiguity - has served me well across multiple technology eras from the early internet to today's blockchain revolution.

 ## What I Do